sandreas/m4b-tool/README.md

 This splits the file `data/my-audio-book.m4b into` an mp3 file for each chapter, writing the files into `data/my-audio-book_splitted/`.

 ### Reference
-For all options, see `php dist/m4b-tool.phar merge --help`:
+For all options, see `php dist/m4b-tool.phar split --help`:

 ```
 Usage: